drei01/pricing-saas/content/blog/2022-12-23-how-to-build-a-saas-freemium-model-using-stripe-billing.md

 **Users use the freemium features**: Give value through the most basic features that solve the pain point of your users.

-**User upgrades their plan to use premium features**: As soons as the user grasps the initial value, will try to upgrade to premium features through the [Customer Portal](https://www.pricewell.io/customer-portal/)
+**User upgrades their plan to use premium features**: As soon as the user grasps the initial value, will try to upgrade to premium features through the [Customer Portal](https://www.pricewell.io/customer-portal/)

 **Users manage their subscription:** Think of the customer portal as your Billing HQ, where Users can view their billing plan details, update credit card, upgrade or downgrade between plans, download and automate invoice sending.